joaopinto24/hackathonnasal/readme.md

 # AgroFindr

-AgroFindr is a tool designed to assist farmers by providing a comprehensive map that displays crucial information about pests, weather conditions, and water availability.
+AgroFindr is a tool designed to assist farmers by providing a comprehensive map that displays crucial information about pests, weather conditions and water availability.
 This intuitive map helps farmers visualize potential hazards and make informed decisions for their crops.

 ## Use